lucioreyli/terminal-ai/README.md

 # Terminal AI

-It's a simple terminal-based interface for GPT using Golang.
+It's a zero-dependency simple terminal-based interface for GPT using Golang.

 ## Features